Keerthi-1821/COVID-19_Data_Analysis_and_Visualization_using_MySQL_and_PowerBI_2020-2024/README.md

   It includes complex queries using temporary tables, stored procedures, and views, providing detailed insights into the dataset.

 ## Power BI Report
-- View the INTERACTIVE POWERBI report online using [Interactive PowerBI Report](https://bit.ly/4bMZE7O)
+- View the INTERACTIVE POWERBI report online using [PowerBI Report](https://bit.ly/4bMZE7O)